vlmillet/Phantom.Code/README.md

 It is a subset of C++ with an import-like system for run-time C++ compilation.

 Here is an extract from the **HelloWorld.Code** sample provided with the sources (the code below is built and ran at run-time).
-To have the best performances and debug support in Visual Studio, I invite you to also get [Phantom.JIT](https://github.com/vlmillet/Phantom.JIT) which will convert the slow runtime evaluable AST to a performant asm x64 and PDB debug file (see https://github.com/vlmillet/llvmjitpdb for how it is done with LLVM)

 ```d
 import phantom.lang.Class;